*Tip - Click on the logos for more on LATI Awards

 The best community colleges, they found, were unusually focused and intentional when it came to structuring the learning experience.
 Large or small, the top two-years didn't just offer courses and wait for students to sign up.
 Lake Area Technical Institute, in South Dakota, for example, has 27 technical programs, each with a defined curriculum.
 Sixty-six percent of its students graduate within three years...

-For the fifth consecutive year, Lake Area Technical Institute is one of the best colleges in the nation to work for, according to the latest survey by The Chronicle of Higher Education.
-The results, released today in The Chronicle’s annual report on The Academic Workplace, are based on a survey of 44,688 employees at 300 colleges and universities across the country.
-In addition, Lake Area Tech once again earned the distinction of being a 2013 Honor Roll school, a result of its high rankings in the categories surveyed.
-In all, 97 of the 300 institutions surveyed achieved “Great College to Work For” recognition for specific best practices and policies.
-Of those, only 42 colleges, which include Lake Area Tech, achieved Honor Roll status.
-Lake Area Tech employees rated
+Lake Area Technical Institute is one of the best colleges in the nation to work for, according to the latest survey by The Chronicle of Higher Education.
+This is the seventh consecutive year Lake Area Tech has earned this designation.
+In addition, Lake Area Tech once again earned the distinction of being an Honor Roll school, a result of its high rankings in the categories surveyed.
+The results, released today in The Chronicle’s eighth annual report on The Academic Workplace, are based on a survey of 281 colleges and universities.
+In all, only 86 of the 281 institutions achieved “Great College to Work For” recognition for specific best practices and policies.
+This includes 62 four-year institutions and 24 two-year institutions.
+Of those, 42 institutions attained Honor Roll status.
+Results are reported for small, medium, and large institutions, with Lake Area Tech included among the small universities (2,999 students or fewer) category.